Symptoms, Triggers, and Management Tips for Lupus

 Reduce your stress levels

 Research shows that psychological and emotional stress scan often trigger lupus and other autoimmune diseases and can bring about lupus flare-ups by increasing the body’s inflammatory response.
 Make sure you are practicing effective stress management techniques to reduce your physical and emotional stress levels.
-You can do this by exercising, deep breathing, sighing by inhaling and exhaling really intentionally through your nose, meditating, going on a nature walk or hike, practicing yoga, reading a physical book that you enjoy, and spending time with your friends and family.
+You can do this by exercising, deep breathing, sighing by inhaling and exhaling really intentionally through your nose, going on a nature walk or hike, practicing yoga, reading a physical book that you enjoy, and spending time with your friends and family.
 Walking outside, especially in a place where you can hear birds chirping or the sound of water, helps you clear your head as you get exercise and enjoy nature.
 It’s simple, you can do it wherever you are, and it doesn’t cost any money or require any equipment.

 Get enough sleep and rest